Scholarships and Discounts

 College of Liberal Arts and Sciences Alumni Tuition Discounts

-APU’s College of Liberal Arts and Sciences (CLAS) offers a 15 percent alumni tuition discount for APU alumni starting in the following graduate programs:
+APU’s College of Liberal Arts and Sciences (CLAS) offers an alumni tuition discount for APU alumni starting in the following graduate programs:

 Note: This information is current for the 2020-21 academic year; however, all stated academic information is subject to change.
 Please refer to the current Academic Catalog for more information.